 05 of 06

 For a musical and theatrical glimpse into Acadian history, stop by La Pays de la Sagouine in Bouctouche.
 This re-created village, located on "Flea Island," is populated with musicians, actors and a bilingual staff who will help you immerse yourself in Acadian music and comedy.
-La Pays de la Sagouine isn't a living history museum, although the characters "live" and "work" in the 19th century; it's more of a theme park in which you meet the island's inhabitants through a series of lighthearted plays and performances.
+La Pays de la Sagouine is not a living history museum, although the characters "live" and "work" in the 19th century.
+It is more of a theme park in which you meet the island's inhabitants through a series of lighthearted plays and performances.
 You won't find thrill rides here, but you will discover that Acadian music, food and history, once experienced, are unforgettable.

 06 of 06

 The Irving Eco-Centre: La Dune de Bouctouche was created to protect, study and restore the sand dune for which it is named.
 The Bouctouche dune, which is nearly seven miles long, is home to many species of birds and other animals.
 The dune is protected by a large expanse of marram grass which holds down the sand and protects it from erosion.
 Visit the Interpretation Centre to learn about the dune and the birds that visit each year.
 The Eco-Centre offers daily dune walks during the summer in both English and French as well as a variety of special programs for visitors.
 Fall weekend activities include group nature walks – call ahead to reserve your place – and evening events.